Jackthomsonn/automate-release-webpack-plugin/README.md

 # automate-release-webpack-plugin
-A webpack plugin which bumps your version number up and automates a release with Git, creating a tag and pushing up your commited code
+A webpack plugin which bumps your version number up in your package.json file and automates a release with Git, creating a tag and pushing up your commited code

 # How to use